Chase Young: College career

 Young received scholarship offers from over 40 universities before committing to Ohio State in July 2016 to play for the Buckeyes, choosing them over schools such as Alabama and Maryland due to their family-oriented approach and his desire to play under defensive line coach Larry Johnson.
 Young recorded 3.5 sacks, 18 tackles, and a forced fumble as a freshman in 2017.
 He became a starter during his sophomore season, with him recording 10.5 sacks for the year despite spraining both ankles halfway through.
 Three of them came against Northwestern in the 2018 Big Ten Football Championship Game.
 He was named second-team All-Big Ten for his performance.

 Young was named one of the team captains as a junior in 2019.
 That year, he tied Ohio State school records for single-game sacks (4) and tackles for loss (5) in a win against Wisconsin.
 In November 2019, Young was suspended for two games by the NCAA for getting an unauthorized loan from a family friend to allegedly help his girlfriend attend the 2019 Rose Bowl, which he later repaid in full.
 In his first game after being reinstated, Young recorded three sacks against Penn State.
 He ended the season with 16.5 sacks, 46 tackles, 21 tackles for loss, 7 forced fumbles, 3 pass deflections, and a blocked field goal.
-His 16.5 sacks broke the single-season school record previously held by Vernon Gholston, who had 14 in 2007.
+His 16.5 sacks led the NCAA and broke the single-season school record previously held by Vernon Gholston, who had 14 in 2007.

 In addition to being unanimously named to the 2019 College Football All-America Team, he won several other awards and honors that season including the Bronko Nagurski Trophy, Chuck Bednarik Award, Ted Hendricks Award, Chicago Tribune Silver Football, Nagurski–Woodson Defensive Player of the Year, and Smith–Brown Defensive Lineman of the Year.
 He was also named a finalist for the Walter Camp Award, Maxwell Award, and Heisman Trophy, becoming only the ninth defensive player since 1982 to be nominated for the latter, where he finished fourth in voting behind quarterbacks Joe Burrow, Jalen Hurts, and Justin Fields.
 Young was also voted the Big Ten Jesse Owens Athlete of the Year, which annually honors the Big Ten's top male athlete of any sport.
 He was the seventh football player to win it since its inception in 1982 and the first since Ron Dayne in 2000.
 Young finished his career at Ohio State with 30.5 sacks in three seasons, which ranks second all-time there behind Mike Vrabel, who had 36 in four.
 He was later named to the Big Ten Network's 2010s All-Decade Team as the only unanimous selection.